idling-mind/dash_snap_grid/README.md

   If you want to set the layout for a given screen size, this prop should be set. `layout` prop is only to read the current layout. for example: `{'lg': [...], 'md': [...], 'sm': [...], 'xs': [...], 'xxs': [...]}`.
+- `persistLayout` (bool): If true, any changes to the layout will be stored in browser storage.
+  The layout change made at each breakpoint will be saved separately.
+So layout presistance will happen at each breakpoint.
 - `margin` (List[int] | dict[str, int]): The margin between the children. (default: [10, 10])
   You can also specify the margin for each screen size by passing a dictionary. for example: `{'lg': [10, 10], 'md': [5, 5], 'sm': [2, 2], 'xs': [1, 1], 'xxs': [0, 0]}`